Maui County, Hawaii

 - 2014: Maui County becomes the first place in the U.S. to ban the cultivation of genetically modified organisms (GMOs).

-This timeline provides a concise overview of the key events in the history of Maui County, Hawaii.
+This timeline provides a condensed summary of the historical journey of Maui County, Hawaii.